hornArts & Entertainment See also:

 Internet Movie Database (IMDb) - Comprehensive searchable database of information on hundreds of thousands of movie & TV titles, actors and actresses, directors and other people in the movie industry.
 Also provides video clips, photos, and information on new and upcoming releases in theaters and on DVD.

-Italian Cinema video - Overviews of different genres (Neorealism, comedy, Political cinema, etc.) in Italian cinema, plus info on specific films, photos, interviews, and bios of actors, writers, and directors.
+Italian Cinema video - Overviews of different genres (Neorealism, comedy, political cinema, etc.) in Italian cinema, plus info on specific films, photos, interviews, and bios of actors, writers, and directors.
 Includes brief videos.
-(Commercial site)
+(Site includes advertisements)

 Metacritic - Selected reviews of recent films from a variety of newspapers, magazines, and other sources.
-(Commercial site)
+(Site includes advertisements)

 Movie Lens - Enter a rating of 0 to 5 stars for at least 15 movies you have seen, and Movie Lens makes recommendations based on your choices.
 Non-commercial, ad-free.
 You must register (free) to use the site.
 (University of Minnesota)

 Movie Mom - Movie and video reviews geared toward parents, with information on violence, profanity, nudity, sex, alcohol/drug abuse, and diversity/tolerance issues for each film.
 Now part of BeliefNet.
-(By Nell Minow, columnist for the Chicago Tribune and syndicated radio movie reviewer; commercial site.)
+(By Nell Minow, columnist for the Chicago Tribune and syndicated radio movie reviewer; site includes advertisements.)

 Movie Review Query Engine - Search by title for movie reviews from hundreds of sources including newspapers, magazines, TV, and Internet sites, US and international.
-(Commercial site)
+(Site includes advertisements)

-PBS Online Videonew video - A selection of full-length PBS programs you can watch online.
+PBS Online Video video - A selection of full-length PBS programs you can watch online.

 Senses of Cinema - 'An online journal devoted to the serious and eclectic discussion of cinema.'
 Collaborative site, by a group of filmmakers and academics.

 Silent Era - Info, reviews, brief bios, filmographies, and more, for silent film enthusiasts.
 Created by volunteer contributors.
-(Commercial site)
+(Site includes advertisements)

 Snag Films video - Hundreds of free documentaries on a wide range of subjects.
 You can search for films by keywords, or browse these topics: Campus, Environment, Health, History, International, Life & Culture, Music & Arts, Politics, Religion & Spirituality, Science & Nature, Sports & Hobbies, and Women's Issues.
-'SnagFilms is committed to finding the world's most compelling documentaries, whether from established heavyweights or first-time filmmakers, and making them available to the wide audience these titles deserve.'
-(Commercial site; affiliated with AOL)
+'SnagFilms is committed to finding the world's most compelling documentaries, whether from established heavyweights or first-time filmmakers, and making them available to the wide audience these titles deserve' (affiliated with AOL; site includes advertisements).
+For more free documentaries you can watch online, see Free Documentaries video and Link TV video.

-TV Tome - Information on almost all current and past TV shows.
+TV Tome video - Information on almost all current and past TV shows.
+You can browse alphabetically by title or category, or search by keyword.
 Includes episode guides, air dates, cast, crew, discussion forums, viewer-contributed reviews, and more.
-TV Tome is now part of the TV.com site which also includes current TV schedule, news about TV, and short video clips from recent shows.
-(Commercial site)
+TV Tome is now part of the TV.com site which also includes current TV schedule, news about TV, and online video.
+(CBS Interactive Inc.; site includes advertisements).

-Video ETA - Search a movie or TV title on this site to find out when it is scheduled for DVD release; you can register to be notified by email when the DVD is available.
-Includes cast list, plot summary, and other basic facts for each film.
-(Commercial site)
+Video ETA - Search a movie title on this site to find out when it is scheduled for DVD release; you can register to be notified by email when the DVD is available.
+Includes cast list, plot summary, and other basic facts for each film, as well as some information on DVD releases for TV shows.
+DVD release info for TV shows is also available at TV Shows on DVD : Upcoming Releases.
+(Sites include advertisements)

 Wide Screen Museum - Another nostalgic site, describing the history and technological development of wide-screen and color cinematography.
 Includes a history of talkies, plus printable full-color reproduction of several classic movie posters.
-(Personal site: Martin B. Hart)
+(By Martin B. Hart)

 Worldwide Guide to Movie Locations - Information about filming locations used in selected movies, with descriptions, photos, travel links, and related films.
-(Commercial site)
+(Site includes advertisements)

 Yahoo Upcoming Movies - New release information, release dates, news, reviews, and links for movies and videos.
 You can look for movies by date, title, director, writer, actor, studio, or genre.
 Provides notice of scheduled releases up to three years in advance, plus info on shelved projects and projects in development.
 Includes discussion boards.
-(Commercial site)
+(Site includes advertisements)

-Zap 2 It TV & Movie Guide - Type in your zip code to see upcoming broadcast/cable TV schedules or movie showtimes in your area.
+Zap 2 It TV & Movie Guide - Enter your zip code in the 'Find it Fast' box to see upcoming broadcast/cable TV schedules or movie showtimes in your area.
 Also offers movie reviews, trailers, and feature articles.
-AOL TV listings are also powered by Zap 2 It and work basically the same way.
+Yahoo TV listings are also powered by Zap 2 It and work basically the same way.
 TIP: Once you've brought up the 3-hour TV grid showing your local listings, click on any of the channels to get the full day's schedule for that channel.
 You can also customize the listings to show only your favorite channels or types of programs (sports, movies, news, etc.).
-(Commercial site)
+(Sites include advertisements)

 MORE MOVIE SITES, recommended by our library movie ace, Ken Morgan: